Objective:

 - Field Driven Design

-- Performs base field from fluid domain operation and smoothing process
+- Performs base field from fluid domain operation

-Block Breakdown:
+Block Process:

-In this step, we turn the point map into a Field.
+This section explains what is happening inside the custom blocks to produce the end result.
+For this example, we will be using Field from Fluid Domain Version 6.1.
+We use an imported three-dimensional velocity field from CFD results in this example.
+We truncate the low-velocity regions (i.e., where we may see eddies develop, have areas of low pressure, etc.) and generate a new implicit body from the truncated data.
+Any variable exported from your CFD tools in CSV format, either as scalar or vector point maps, can be used.
+1. Field from Point Map In this step, we turn the point map into a Field.
 Add a Field from Point Map block, and drag the Import Scalar Point Map block from Step 1 into the first input.
 From Version 5.0 and on, the Interpolation and Extrapolation were removed from the inputs section.
 For most cases, Interpolation and Extrapolation will remain the same; therefore, they are now predefined variables.
 These variables can still be changed when editing the custom block if necessary.
 Learn more about Interpolation and Extrapolation here.

 2. Clamp and Ramp the Field

-This cuts off the field outside the point list and lets us set all positive space (i.e., outside the part) as 0.
-2.1.
-Using a Clamp block, drag and drop the block from Step 1 into the Scalar field.
-From what we determined with the HUD, set the Lower and Upper bounds.
 2.2.
 Using two Ramp blocks, set the positive space.
 Drag in the Original Body or whichever iteration of your design proceeds this step.
 Use the Upper Bound for the In min and the Lower Bound for the In Max.
 The Out max will be the resolution you specified, and the Continuity will be Geometric.
 The Out min will contain the second Ramp block.
 The Scalar field is again the Original Body, while the Upper Bound variable is both the In min and max.
 Set the Out min and Out max values to -1 and 0, respectively.
 The Continuity should be set to geometric.
-2.3.
-The final sub-step is to multiply these two blocks using the Multiply block.

 3. Bounding Box